-The Curriculum Committee shall consist of the following members: the Vice President of Instruction, all instructional division directors, one faculty member from each division, the Registrar, and the Director of the Library.
-The Administrative Assistant to the Vice President of Instruction shall be an ex-officion member of the committee.
+The Curriculum Committee shall consist of the following members: the Vice President of Academic Affairs, all instructional division directors, one faculty member from each division, the Registrar, a developmental ed. representative, and the Director of the Library.
+The Administrative Assistant to the Vice President of Academic Affairs shall be an ex-officio member of the committee.